ARMmbed/BLEIntros/Docs/InDepth/Debugging.md

 ```

 At this point, the target microcontroller is waiting for interaction from a GDB server.
-This server is running at port 3333 on the development host, and may be connected to from a debugger such as GDB.
+This server is running at port 3333 on the development host.
+You can connect to it from a debugger such as GDB (the client).

 Here is an example of launching the GDB client: